MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/app-services-resource-organization.md

 ---
-title: Enterprise-scale management group and subscription organization for <<Token-LongName>>
+title: Resource organization for <<Token-LongName>>
-description: <<Describe how this enterprise-scale scenario can improve management group and subscription organization of <<Token-Name>>.>>
+description: <<Describe how this landing zone accelerator can improve management group and subscription organization to improve resource organization for <<Token-Name>>.>>
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 03/23/2022